Network Working Group L. Dunbar

 different NSPs with the WAN ports' addresses assigned by the

 corresponding NSPs.
-Clients might have policies to specify:
+Clients may define specific policies to govern

-1) Some flows can only be forwarded over private VPNs.
+1) Certain flows can only be forwarded over private VPNs.

-2) Some flows can be forwarded over either private VPNs or the
+2) Certain flows can be forwarded over either private VPNs or the

 public Internet.
-The packets over the public Internet are
+When forwarded over the public Internet, the

 3) Some flows, especially Internet-bound browsing ones, can be